krane/krane/docs/docs/cli.md

 This will generate 2 different keys, a `private` & `public (.pub)` key.

-2. Place the public key on the host machine where Krane is running appended to `~/.ssh/authorized_keys`.
+2. Place the `public key` on the server where Krane is running, appended to `~/.ssh/authorized_keys`.

 The `private key` is kept on the user's machine.

-Now you can try authenticating.
-The CLI will prompt you to select the public key you just created.
-This will be used for authenticating with the private key located on the Krane server.
+Now try authenticating.
+The CLI will prompt you to select the `private key` you just created.
+This will be used for authenticating with the `public key` located on the Krane server.

 ```
 krane login